garykac/woven/docs/matrix-cards-2sided.md

 # 2-sided Reversible Matrix Cards

-Order of Elements: A F E W
+Order of Elements: `A F E W`
-So fire and water are not (usually) near to each other on the cards.
+so that Fire and Water (and Air/Earth) are not (usually) near to each other on the cards.

 Empty spots on card are label a,b,c,d from left to right.